sinclair Scientific Programmable

 • Square roots of negative numbers display the root of their non-negative value.
 Same for logarithms.

 • Considering trigonometric functions.
-The calculator has Radians-based "sin", "cos" and "artan".
+The calculator has radians-based sin, cos and arctan.
 The manual explains how to calculate "arcsin", "arccos" and "tan" using formulae.
 Since the calculator is programmable the manual also mentions that "A program can be written to provide any of these functions as a single keystroke operation."

-• The accepted input values for "sin" and "cos" must be between 0 and π/2.
-Other values might produce (unpredictable?) results or will hang the calculator.
+• The accepted input values for sin and cos must be between 0 and π/2.
+Other values might produce (unpredictable?) results or will hang up the calculator.

 All in all it is quite a feat to produce a small pocket size programmable calculator.
 I still remember seeing Tandy’s version, the Radio Shack EC-4001 in a Tandy catalogue and being utterly amazed by it.
 So capable with so few buttons!
 Takes some getting used to however.

-A nice write-up on Clive Sinclair and the Pocket calculator can be read on this vintagecalculators.com page (link valid 2024-01-13).
+A nice write-up on Clive Sinclair and the Pocket calculator can be read on this vintagecalculators.com page (link validated 2024-01-13).

 Many thanks to Richard Pilkington of the University of Salford for donating this calculator to the museum.